Bhakthipalva/Python/README.md

 # Python
-/*A value is one of the basic things a program works with, like a letter or a number.
+A value is one of the basic things a program works with, like a letter or a number.
 The values we have seen so far are 1, 2, and “Hello, World!”
 These values belong to different types: 2 is an integer, and “Hello, World!” is a string, so called because it contains a “string” of letters.
 You (and the interpreter)